flimzy/gopherjstalk/240_js_bindings2.md

-... with an idiomatic Go layer on top of that:
+... with an idiomatic Go layer on top:

 ``` go
 type Widget struct {